 Not surprisingly, it also has an excellent rating of 4 and a half stars out 5 on Amazon.

-Currently being sold through Amazon for around $45 and with free shipping, you could say the Bialetti 6969 Venus Stovetop Percolator 6-cup Stainless Steel is the affordable middle ground alternative to both of the stovetop espresso makers reviewed previously.
+You could say the Bialetti 6969 Venus Stovetop Percolator 6-cup Stainless Steel is the affordable middle ground alternative to both of the stovetop espresso makers reviewed previously.
 Like the Cuisinox, it’s made of 18/10 heavy-gauge polished stainless steel and can prepare 6 cups of 10 fl. oz. in under 5 minutes.

 The Bialetti 6969 Venus has several features not found in either of the espresso makers reviewed previously.
 To begin with, it has the widest bottom.
 This makes it the most stable and therefore the safest to use on this list.
 According to another user, its handle also doesn’t get hot at all, which makes it really convenient to use.
 Assembly is also pretty fast, which is great because for stovetop makers, you should expect awesome ease of use.